 Overall, the Privacy Act requires organisations to be clear about:

-- why it is collecting personal information and what it will do with personal information, and
+- why they are collecting personal information, and what they will do with personal information, and

-- how people can gain access to the personal information an organisation holds about them and correct that information if required.
+- how people can gain access to the personal information an organisation holds about them, as well as correct that information if required.

-A charity's Responsible People should be aware of all the requirements of the APPs, including those for storing people’s information overseas, when considering their charity’s processes for information and data management.
+Responsible People should be aware of all the APP requirements, including those for storing people’s information overseas, when considering their charity’s information and data management processes.

-For charities that are required to comply with, or opt in to comply with, the Privacy Act, it is important that the responsible persons understand Australian Privacy Principle 7 (APP 7), which sets requirements for direct marketing.
+For charities that are required to comply with, or opt in to comply with, the Privacy Act, Responsible People need to understand APP 7, which sets requirements for direct marketing.

 In short, APP 7 says that a charity must not use or disclose a person’s personal information for the purpose of direct marketing unless it satisfies all of the following criteria: